-Marica S. Tacconi is a professor of musicology and associate director of the School of Music.
+Marica S. Tacconi is a Distinguished Professor of musicology and art history, and associate director of the School of Music.
 She joined the Penn State faculty in 1998 and teaches undergraduate and graduate music history.
 A native of central Italy, she is a graduate of the Interlochen Arts Academy and holds a B.A. from Williams College and a Ph.D. in musicology from Yale University.

 Tacconi’s interdisciplinary research interests focus on the music, art, and culture of late medieval and early modern Italy.
 Her scholarly work has been presented at conferences in the United States, Italy, Belgium, Denmark, and England, and has appeared in numerous journals, collections of essays, and exhibition catalogues.
 She is the author of I Libri del Duomo di Firenze (with Lorenzo Fabbri; Centro Di, 1997) and of Cathedral and Civic Ritual in Late Medieval and Renaissance Florence: The Service Books of Santa Maria del Fiore (Cambridge University Press, 2005).

 Tacconi’s research has been supported by several institutions and grant agencies, including the Andrew W. Mellon Foundation, the Robert Lehman Foundation, and the American Musicological Society.
 In 2002-03, she was a post-doctoral research Fellow at Villa I Tatti, the Harvard University Center for Italian Renaissance Studies in Florence, Italy.
 She returned to Villa I Tatti in 2011 as the Robert Lehman Visiting Research Professor in Residence, where she worked on the scholarly project “The Rhetoric of Echo in the Music of Early Modern Europe, ca. 1575–1660.”